How Much Can I Borrow for a Car Loan?

 Loan term considerations

 Longer loan terms can reduce weekly repayments, but they also increase the total amount of interest paid over the life of the loan.
 Lower repayments do not always mean lower overall cost.
+The right loan structure depends on balancing affordability with the total cost of borrowing over time.

 How different vehicles affect borrowing capacity